A Language Model With Million Context Length For Raw Audio: Methodology

 \subsection{Training Details}

-The models were trained with a batch size of 40 on four A100 GPUs.
-We used Adam \cite{kingma2014adam} as our optimization criterion, with the loss function as minimizing the sparse categorical cross-entropy between the actual distribution of the next sample and that predicted by wavenet.
-Each of the output samples was converted to a one-hot vector for the model to predict the target.
+The models were trained with a batch size of 40 on four A100 GPUs using Adam \cite{kingma2014adam} with the loss function as minimizing the cross-entropy between the actual distribution of the next sample and that predicted by wavenet.
 We use the initial learning rate of 1e-4 for about 250,000 training steps, followed by 0.5*1e-5 for the remaining till we saw the held-out validation loss plateauing, of about 2 epochs in a total of 10 million samples per epoch.
-We expect the results to improve even further with more training, as well as the incorporation of data-augmentation strategies such as changing the volume dynamics, pitch shifts, or even training on massive datasets, etc. All of the code was written on Tensorflow 2.0 framework \cite{abadi2016tensorflow}.
-Dropout regularization was done to avoid over-fitting, with each of the feed-forward and convolutional layers having a dropout rate of 0.2.
-This number was arbitrarily chosen.
-Distributed training over multiple GPUs was carried out using Mirror Strategy, and the best performing architecture was used for evaluation results as reported in the next section.
+We expect the results to improvewith more training, and incorporation of data-augmentation strategies such as changing the volume dynamics, pitch shifts.
+Dropout rate of 0.2 was chosen to improve generalization on feed-forward and convolutional layers.